rwbl/Home-Assistant-Workbook-Experiments/MicroPython/20-Hawe_WS2812B_TrafficLight/README.md

-# Hawe Traffic Light – MQTT Controlled NeoPixel Project
+# Home Assistant Workbook - Experiment Hawe_TrafficLight (MicroPython)

-This project implements a traffic light using a WS2812B LED strip and MicroPython.
+This project implements a traffic light using a WS2812B LED strip (NeoPixel) and MicroPython.
 The lights are controlled over MQTT and integrate with Home Assistant via autodiscovery-like YAML configuration.

 ---